 Meanwhile, vast tracts of land are cleared worldwide to make room for livestock such as cattle, which are the main source of leather.
 According to Wageningen University and Research Centre, “agriculture is estimated to be the direct driver for around 80% of deforestation worldwide.”
 This means that animal habitats are destroyed and there are fewer wild places left on Earth.

 The processing of leather also impacts on the environment, with 300kgs of chemicals being added for every 900kg of animal hides tanned.
 The majority of the leather purchased in Australia has been processed in developing countries like India, China and Bangladesh.
 These countries often lack the controls necessary to ensure that toxic chemicals are being disposed of responsibly.

 Leather-making is also one of the thirstiest industries, with recent estimates suggesting 17,000 litres of water are needed to produce just 1kg of leather.
 That’s over 60 full bathtubs worth!
 Ouch.

 How does leather-making impact people?

 You may be surprised to learn that leather can also carry a heavy cost to human welfare.
 Many of the developing countries where our leather goods are produced lack legal protections for the people affected by leather production.
 People living in polluted areas and tannery workers in particular, commonly suffer health problems like skin diseases and respiratory illnesses.

 People have even been known to die from exposure to high concentrations of dangerous chemicals.
 Workers often work long hours without a living wage and child labour is common.
-This short documentary on tanneries in Bangladesh describes the impacts of the poisons involved in leather production on workers.
+This short documentary on tanneries in Bangladesh describes the impacts of the poisons involved in leather production on worker.

 Animal welfare and the leather industry